 Carers provide unpaid care by looking after an ill, older or disabled family member, friend or partner.
 It could be a few hours a week or round the clock, in their own home, or down the motorway.

-You don't have to be living with your loved one to be helping care for them.
+You don't have to be living with the person you care for to be helping care for them.